 Like the previous cable on our list, you can opt-in for the two-pack options for a better price for each cable, and there’s also an extra color option.

-While other cables on our list are all the top of their respective competition, the prices might still not be low enough for each cord even if you’re shopping in bulks.
-CableGeeker currently has the best bulk prices and features the unique flat cable designs, which makes running cables under rugs a seamless process.
+While other cables on our list are all at the top of their respective competition, the prices might still not be low enough for each cord even if you’re shopping in bulk.
+CableGeeker currently has the best bulk prices and features unique flat cable designs, which makes running cables under rugs a seamless process.

 Though you can get a pack of five with all different colors, it’s also possible to get a pack consisting of only one of the listed colors.

-There are established brands in the ethernet cable sector, but it’s also relatively easy to get fooled by a third party seller while shopping in unknown territory.
-The current industry standard for gamers are the Cat 6 cables, and it’s always a wise idea to test your speed/ping once you receive your cable to verify its capabilities.
+There are established brands in the Ethernet cable sector, but it’s also relatively easy to get fooled by a third-party seller while shopping in an unknown territory.
+The current industry standard for gamers is the Cat 6 cables, and it’s always a wise idea to test your speed/ping once you receive your cable to verify its capabilities.

 If you’re scoring Cat 5/5e results with a Cat 6 cable or above, we recommend asking for a refund.
-If you don’t have the internet connection to verify an ethernet cord capabilities, but you’re getting optimal results for your bandwidth, you should have nothing to worry about.
+If you don’t have the internet connection to verify an Ethernet cord’s capabilities, but you’re getting optimal results for your bandwidth, you should have nothing to worry about.